 Bhutan sits at the eastern end of the Himalayas sandwiched between India and the Tibetan Plateau, boasting soaring views of rugged, snow-capped mountain ranges decorated with fluttering prayer flags and dotted with ancient monasteries that cling to the rock face.
-The country is home to a range of ecosystems from steep forested hills and fast flowing rivers to the vast mountainous landscapes of the high Himalaya and has been internationally acknowledged as a biodiversity hotspot.

 Travel on our Regent exclusive small group tour and discover an untouched mountain paradise.
 Crystal clear glacier-fed rivers, jaw dropping mountain passes and soaring Buddhist temples festoon this remote Himalayan country.
 Discover the laidback capital of Thimphu, stroll rural villages and trek to the the symbol of Bhutan, the stunning Tigers Nest Monastery.
 The tour is arranged to coincide with two colourful and fast-paced festivals, or tsechus: Thimphu Tsechu located in the bustling capital of the country and the Thangbi Mani Tsechu located in the remote Bumthang Valley.
 Enjoy the freedom to experience a fascinating Bhutanese tradition and experience all the wonders of this little known Himalayan paradise.

 Arrive Kathmandu, capital of Nepal.
 The rest of the day is at leisure.
 This evening enjoy a welcome buffet dinner as a group at the hotel.
 (D)